-- We increased representation of African American/Black people 1.8 percentage points overall and 0.6 among executives and Hispanic-American/Latinx people 2.9 percentage points overall and 1.3 among executives.
-We increased the number of Asian American/Asian executives by 3.6 percentage points and we are working to increase the percentage of our Asian American/Asian people overall.
+- We increased representation of African American and Black people 1.8 percentage points overall and 0.6 among executives and Hispanic American and Latinx people 2.9 percentage points overall and 1.3 among executives.
+We increased the number of Asian American and Asian executives by 3.6 percentage points and we are working to increase the percentage of our Asian American and Asian people overall.

 - We recruited more than 4,100 military veterans, service members, and spouses, bringing us within reach of our goal of hiring 5,000 by the end of 2020.